 In April 2015, Treasury Metals submitted an Environmental Impact Statement (EIS) for the proposed Goliath Gold Project (the Project) to the Canadian Environmental Assessment Agency (the Agency) for consideration under the Canadian Environmental Assessment Act (CEAA), 2012.
 The Agency reviewed the submission and informed Treasury Metals that the requirements of the EIS Guidelines for the Project were met and that the Agency would begin its technical review of the submission.
 In June 2015, the Agency issued a series of information requests to Treasury Metals regarding the EIS and supporting appendices (referred to herein as the Round 1 information requests).
-The Round 1 information requests included questions from the Agency, other federal and provincial reviewers, First Nations and other Aboriginal peoples, as well as interested stakeholders.
+The Round 1 information requests included questions from the Agency, other federal and provincial reviewers, and members of Indigenous communities, as well as interested stakeholders.
 As part of the Round 1 information request process, the Agency requested that Treasury Metals consolidate the responses to the information requests into a revised EIS for the Project.

 Appendix E to the revised EIS (Traffic Study) presents a review of the existing roadways and traffic activities.
 The document presents an evaluation of the Project's anticipated impact on traffic volumes and highway function at the Highway 17/Anderson Road intersection.
 The report also evaluates whether transportation corridor improvements are required to ensure traffic safety is maintained and to mitigate the increased traffic volumes resulting from the Project.
 The information provided in this appendix was used in the evaluation of alternatives presented in Section 2 and Appendix X, as well as in the Project description (Section 3) used as the basis for the revised EIS.
 The results of this appendix were also relied on in various locations in the revised EIS where questions are raised regarding changes to traffic volumes and their potential effects (e.g., the assessment of effects for the Social component presented in Section 6.17).
-No changes have been made to this appendix from the original EIS issued in April 2015.